email alerts

 Friday, November 8, 2024

-At long last, we are starting to clean out an unnecessary lethal mess that is degrading one of the richest and most important biodiversity preserves in the midwest.
+At long last, we started cleaning up an unnecessary lethal mess that has been degrading one of the richest and most important biodiversity preserves in the midwest.

 Invasive pines are dying.
 But they don't rot or burn.
 They continue to kill.